arvinsroom/msmw-docs/src/pages/research.md

 ## In Progress

+Jagayat, A., Choma, B.L., & Beebe, J. (forthcoming).
+Mitigating disinformation at the front-lines.

-Jagayat, A., Pun, C., & Choma, B.L.
+Jagayat, A., Pun, C., & Choma, B.L. (forthcoming).
 User reputation indicators as means of reducing the spread of misinformation on social media.

-Jagayat, A., Choma, B.L., & Beebe, J. Mitigating disinformation at the front-lines.
+Schäfer, S., Rebasso, I., Boyer, M. & Planitzer, A. (forthcoming).
+Hate Speech as a fuel for social disintegration?
+Effects of hate speech and counter speech on implicit and explicit stereotypes, social distancing and polarized attitudes.